 De-stress Your Chest

 Stress leads to tension in the chest, which leads to anxiety, which leads to tension in the chest, which leads to anxiety…

 When this happens, your breathing becomes shallower; your heart may begin to race, and left unchecked, you could end up with an anxiety attack.

 One of the best techniques to address this tension before it gets out of control is deep breathing.
 There are a number of different deep breathing techniques recommended by professionals.
 Experiment with several to see what works best for you.

 With jaw tension often comes jaw/teeth clenching.
 Stress in the jaw area can result in tension headaches, toothaches, and earaches.
 To help alleviate this type of tension, begin by locating the area toward the back of the cheekbone, approx. one inch in front of your ears.

 Next press your thumb firmly inward and upwards in that area.
 You will start to feel a slight ache.
 With medium pressure, gently massage.

 Release Your Stress to Maintain a Healthy Lifestyle

 As we’ve shown, there are a number of ways to help you relieve your pent-up stress.
-For more information visit us at The Novus Center.
+For more information visit us at Novus Anti-Aging Center.